 A mature hairline is the “V” shaped position your hairline naturally ages to between the ages of 17 to 27.
-A mature hairline is sometimes called a widow’s peak.
-It is characterised by your hairline moving evenly at the temples, and it can start to develop at the age of 17.
+A mature hairline is sometimes called a widow’s peak, and it is characterised by your hairline moving evenly across the hairline and temples, and it can start to develop at the age of 17.
 A hairline tends to stop maturing between the ages of 25-27.

-It’s normal for a man’s hairline to recede to some degree after adolescence as losing hair is just a natural part of getting older.
-It is important to discern whether this is due to a maturing hairline or one associated with hair loss.
+It’s normal for a man’s hairline to recede to some degree after adolescence.
+However, it is important to discern whether this is due to a maturing hairline or one associated with hair loss.
 Part of my consultation and investigation will always involve assessing whether my patient’s hairline is maturing or receding secondary to hair loss.

 Dr Roshan Vara, Director and Hair Transplant Surgeon